algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 The total size of all parameters is limited to 2KB in size.

-# Creating the Smart Contract
+# Creating the smart contract
 Before creating a stateful smart contract, the code for the `ApprovalProgram` and the `ClearStateProgram` program should be written.
 The SDKs and the `goal` CLI tool can be used to create a smart contract application.
 To create the application with `goal` use a command similar to the following.

 ```